datavillage-me/dv-documentation/docs/user-manual/data-provider/google-cloud-storage/create-service-account.md

 # Creating Service Account HMAC Key

 Service Account HMAC keys allow your service accounts to authenticate using HMAC-based signatures.
-This method is especially useful for applications that require S3-compatible authentication when working with Google Cloud Storage.
+This is the preferred method for applications that require S3-compatible authentication when working with Google Cloud Storage.

 In this guide, you’ll learn how to create an HMAC key using both the Cloud Console and the command-line tool.